openshift-helm-charts/sandbox/docs/README.md

 ### Can I test the pull request in my fork before submitting?

 Yes, you can do it.

-1. Ensure the `main` branch in your fork is updated with the latest changes.
-2. Create a GitHub [personal access token][pat] (PAT) and add it as an [encyrpted secret][encyrpted-secret] with name as `BOT_TOKEN`.
-3. Create a branch and make your required changes and send a pull request to your `main` branch.
+See [Pull Reqest: Testing in a Fork](./pull-request.md#testing-in-a-fork) for more information
 ### Can I use any command-line interface to create pull request?

 Yes, you can use the [GitHub CLI to create pull request][gh-cli-pr].